 - Add the desired target environments as described in Managing SAP ASE Environments.

-- Link the source database as described in Linking an SAP ASE Data Source.
+- Link the source database as described in Linking Data Sources with SAP ASE.

 - Provision VDBs as described in Provisioning an SAP ASE VDB.